 At the moment, there is very little research on the safety of CBD, but this isn’t the only source of concern for CBD users.

 Since many CBD brands do not carry out purity testing on their products, there is the risk of pesticides, heavy metals and other contaminants remaining in the CBD oil.

-According to one study, we simply don’t know enough about the renal system and the endocannabinoid system to know if CBD could be harmful or beneficial for patients with kidney problems, or those at risk of developing them.
+According to one study, we simply don’t know enough about the renal system and the endocannabinoid system to know if CBD could be harmful or beneficial for patients with kidney problems or those at risk of developing them.

+Experts are keen to point out that most things are dangerous in high quantities.
 As with any drug, higher doses carry higher risks.